backstage/backstage/docs/backend-system/core-services/01-index.md

         logger: coreServices.logger,
       },
       async init({ lifecycle, logger }) {
-        // setup by creating an interval that does something that we want to stop after the plugin is stopped. const interval = setInterval(async () => {
+        // some example work that we want to stop when shutting down const interval = setInterval(async () => {
           await fetch('http://google.com/keepalive').then(r => r.json());
           // do some other stuff.